 A drill bit is hot due to these 9 major reasons such as using improper drill bit cutting edge and angle, using a wrong drill bit, using a high RPM for drilling, applying more thrust on the drill bit, drilling with no cutting oils, and inner clogging due to swarfs.

 If you are not able to reduce heat generation on the drill bit, it can be overheated.
 As a result of drill bit overheating smoke can rise, burning marks can appear on the drilling surface, the drilling hole can be not cylindrical, and finally drill bit can be broken easily.
-Hence you should control the drill bit heat generation for the better performance of the drill bit.
+Hence, you should control the drill bit heat generation for better drill bit performance.

 1. Improper Drill Bit Cutting Angle